Gain the pre-eminent qualification for notaries in Australia and New Zealand with Victoria University's Professional Course in Notarial Practice.

 Originally designed to meet a legislative requirement in Victoria, the Professional Course in Notarial Practice has become one of the outstanding courses of its kind in the common law world.

-The course caters to practising lawyers with an Australian law degree who have at least five years' experience in legal practice.
-It comprises three days of classes, with additional self-paced modules to be completed over 15 weeks.
+The course caters to practising lawyers with an Australian law degree who have at least 5 years' experience in legal practice.
+There are four days of classes over two consecutive weekends, with additional self-paced modules to be completed over 15 weeks.

 On completion, you'll have gained knowledge and practical skills in the following topics: